cables-gl/cables_docs/md/6_1_developing_cables/developing_cables.md

 # Developing Cables

-setup your local enviroment to contribute to cables-development
+setup your local environment to contribute to cables-development

 __TOC__